 5v is output from pin 15 of this clock to a GPIO pin on the WIFI port of my Arduino Radiation Monitoring Station.

 If the signal is not 100% correct then 0v is output.

 This 1 or 0 uploaded to Thingspeak and Sparkfun data by the WIFI board (ESP8266).

-Live chart showing DCF77 signal reception in Kenley UK see larger live chart here from Sparkfun Data
+Live charts showing DCF77 signal reception in Kenley UK

 There is also a Thingspeak app for Android phones with a Widget to show live data on any home screen or graphs for any sensor data.

 Screenshot below left shows the live Widget with data from my Arduino Radiation Monitor and DCF77 signal Quality.

 By selecting the graph symbol below each number brings up the graph screen for each number below right.

 Just enter your or any other channel ID into the app and you can see all your sensors as graphs.